AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 4_Flocculation/Floc_Design.md

 ### Generating Head Loss with Baffles
 #### **What are Baffles?**
 Now that we know how to measure collision potential with head loss, we need a way to actually generate head loss.
-While both major or minor losses can be the design basis, it generally makes more sense to use major losses only for very low-flow flocculation and minor losses for higher flows, as flocculation with minor losses tends to be more space-efficient.
+While both major or minor losses can be the design basis, it generally makes more sense to use major losses only for very low-flow flocculation (lab-scale) and minor losses for higher flows, as flocculation with minor losses tends to be more space-efficient.
 Since this book focuses on town and village-scale water treatment (5 L/S to 120 L/S), we will use minor losses as our design basis.

 To generate minor losses, we need to create flow expansions.
 AguaClara does this with **baffles**, which are obstructions in the channel of a flocculator to force the flow to switch directions by 180°.
 Baffles in AguaClara plants are plastic sheets, and all of the baffles in one flocculator channel are connected to form a **baffle module.** Images below show an AguaClara flocculator and the beginnings of a module.